 At the death of Pope Clement there were sixty-seven cardinals, of whom sixty-five ultimately participated in the Conclave, though two died before its conclusion [Bullarium Romanum (Turin edition) 19, pp. 24-29: list of graces and privileges given to the Conclavists; and pp. 34-37, for the dapiferi].
 The Conclave began on Sunday, August 2, with forty-four cardinals attending the Mass of the Holy Spirit in St. Peter's.
 The author of the Conclave states that 36 cardinals, whom he names, entered on the 2nd, and fourteen more on the 3rd, (Discorso Terzo, folium E, recto and verso).
 The same list of 36 is given by the author of Conclavi (p.
 97), and he names three cardinals who entered during the day on the 3rd and 11 cardinals who entered on the evening of the 3rd (p.
 98).
 That would be a total of fifty.

 There were, according to Michaud (p.
 10, echoing Gregorio Leti), seven factions.
 The French faction had six members (Bouillon, Bonzi, Estrées, Grimaldi, Maidalchini, and Retz).
 The Spanish also had six (Nidhard, Bernhard of Baden, Portocarrero, Pio, Raggi, and Savelli).
 Cardinal Barberini (nephew of Urban VIII) had six votes (including Carlo Barberini, Carpegna, Facchinetti, Gabrielli, and Rosetti).
 Cardinal Chigi's (nephew of Alexander VII) faction had seventeen (including Sigismondo Chigi, Barbadigo, Boncompagni, Bonvisi, Caraccioli, Caraffa, Corsini, Conti, Delfino, Franzoni, Litta, Nini, Piccolomini, Vidoni, and Spinola).
 The Nephew of Clement IX, Cardinal Giacomo Rospigliosi, led six cardinals (including Acciaioli, Buonacorsi, Cerri, Palavicini, and Felice Rospigliosi); he was an old friend and confidante of Cardinal Odescalchi.
 The Camerlengo presided over a faction of fourteen (including Albizzi, Gasparo Carpegna, Casanate, Colonna, Crescenzio, Gastaldi, Marescotti, Massimi, Nerli, Norfolk, Rocci, and Spada).
 The 'escadronistes" had only three members (Ottoboni, Azzolini and Omodei).
-There were a few cardinals, including Cibo, Ludovisi, and Odescalchi, who were not committed to any faction.
+There were a few cardinals, including Cibo, Ludovisi, and Odescalchi, who were not committed to any faction (though some attribute these to the Escadron).
 But not all of these warriors were in the battle line at the beginning of the conclave.